johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 major changes, you will have to check 8 places – 4 models * 2 sections.

-##### “synth_model_2000.do”
+##### “synth_model_2000.do” and “synth_model_2010.do”

 This file takes the datasets created in synth_preestimation and runs through our model.
 The model is run twice for each version of the data (described above) - once with all pre-treatment dependent variable lags, and once with our selected explanatory variables plus lags selected based on our pre-estimation tests.
-This file also runs the versions through placebo tests, which run each potential donor state through the same model IL was run through, to determine if the IL result is different from that seen in other states.
+This file also runs the versions through placebo tests, which run each potential donor state through the same model IL was run through (both all lags and our chosen model), to determine if the IL result is different from that seen in other states.
 For each of the two models, this do-file also runs through the sensitivity analysis using the larger pool of donor states.

 The choice of lagged dependent variables for our model comes from the results of the pre-estimation tests, and is listed in the do-file.
 If you run the pre-estimation tests and decide on a different set, you have to go into the loop and change